-Conceptual problems of the SM include the absence of a Dark Matter candidate, of a mechanism for generating the baryon asymmetry of the universe, and of any reason for the observed smallness of the $\theta$ parameter of QCD ( $\theta{QCD}$ ).
+Conceptual problems of the SM include the absence of a Dark Matter candidate, of a mechanism for generating the baryon asymmetry of the Universe, and of any reason for the observed smallness of the θ parameter of QCD (θ{QCD}).
 In addition, the apparently rather complex group-theoretic data of Eq.
-(115.1) remains unexplained.
-Together with the abundance of seemingly arbitrary coupling constants, this disfavors the SM as a candidate fundamental theory, even before quantum gravity problems arise at energies near the Planck mass $M_P$ .
+(93.1) remains unexplained.
+Together with the abundance of seemingly arbitrary coupling constants, this disfavors the SM as a candidate fundamental theory, even before quantum gravity problems arise at energies near the Planck mass M_P .

-To be precise, there are 19 SM parameters which have to be fitted to data: Three gauge couplings $^2$ $g_3$ , $g_2$ and $g_1$ , 13 parameters associated with the Yukawa couplings (9 charged fermion masses, three mixing angles and one CP phase in the CKM matrix.), the Higgs mass and quartic coupling, and $\theta{QCD}$ .
+To be precise, there are 19 SM parameters which have to be fitted to data: Three gauge couplings2 g_3 , g_2 and g_1 , 13 parameters associated with the Yukawa couplings (9 charged fermion masses, three mixing angles and one CP phase in the CKM matrix.), the Higgs mass and quartic coupling, and θ{QCD} .
 In addition, Majorana neutrinos introduce 3 more masses and 6 mixing angles and phases.
 As we will see, the paradigm of grand unification addresses mainly the group theoretic data of Eq.
-(115.1) and the values of the three gauge couplings.
+(93.1) and the values of the three gauge couplings.
 In many concrete realizations, it then impacts also the other mentioned issues of the SM, such as the family structure and fermion mass hierarchy.

-More specifically, after precision measurements of the Weinberg angle $\theta_W$ in the LEP experiments, supersymmetric GUTs (SUSY GUTs) have become the leading candidates in the search for 'Physics beyond the SM'.
+More specifically, after precision measurements of the Weinberg angle θ_W in the LEP experiments, supersymmetric GUTs (SUSY GUTs) have become the leading candidates in the search for 'Physics beyond the SM'.
 Supersymmetry (SUSY) is a symmetry between bosons and fermions which requires the addition of superpartners to the SM spectrum.
 If SUSY is motivated as a solution to the gauge hierarchy problem (i.e. to the naturalness or fine-tuning problem of the electroweak scale) [5], superpartners have to be present near the weak scale.
-SUSY GUTs [6] then lead to the prediction of $\theta_W$ , in good agreement with subsequent observations [7].
+SUSY GUTs [6] then lead to the prediction of θ_W , in good agreement with subsequent observations [7].
 However, the non-discovery of new particles at the LHC puts into question the presence of new physics at the TeV scale in general and in particular of low-scale supersymmetry.
-Still, SUSY may be present just outside the
+Still, SUSY may be present just outside the presently explored energy domain.

-&lt;sup>1 In our convention the electric charge is $Q = T_3 + Y/2$ and all our spinor fields are left-handed (l.h.).
+1 In our convention the electric charge is $Q = T_3 + Y/2$ and all our spinor fields are left-handed (l.h.).

-&lt;sup>2 Equivalently, the $SU(2)L$ and $U(1)Y$ couplings are denoted as $g=g_2$ and $g'=\sqrt{3/5}$ $g_1$ .
-One also uses $\alpha_s = \alpha_3 = (g_3^2/4\pi), \ \alpha{\rm EM} = (e^2/4\pi) \text{ with } e = g \sin \theta_W \text{ and } \sin^2 \theta_W = (g')^2/(g^2 + (g')^2).$ corrections raising the Higgs mass above the Z boson mass $m_Z$ [8,9].
+2 Equivalently, the $SU(2)L$ and $U(1)Y$ couplings are denoted as $g = g_2$ and $g' = \sqrt{3/5} g_1$.
+One also uses $\alpha_s = \alpha_3 = (g_3^2/4\pi), \ \alpha{\rm EM} = (e^2/4\pi)$ with $e = g \sin \theta_W$ and $\sin^2 \theta_W = (g')^2/(g^2 + (g')^2)$.

+The measured Higgs mass (125 GeV) is in principle consistent with this picture, assuming superpartners in the region of roughly 10 TeV.
+Such heavy superpartners then induce radiative corrections raising the Higgs mass above the Z boson mass m_Z [8,9].
 However, from the vantage point of the hierarchy problem, heavy superpartners are problematic: They also contribute to SUSY-breaking Higgs mass parameters and thereby to the Higgs potential, tending to raise the Z mass.
 As a result, the incarnation of SUSY in terms of the minimal supersymmetric SM (MSSM) is becoming questionable.
 Turning the logic around, one may say that compared to expectations based on the MSSM with superpartner masses below about 1 TeV, the measured Higgs mass value of 125 GeV is somewhat too high [10].
 Independently, the LHC has disfavored light colored superpartners (which does not imply that all superpartners are heavy).
 These facts represent new hints for future work on SUSY GUTs or on GUTs without TeV-scale supersymmetry.